anonymousForNow/FEAT/README.md

-# DeepiSign
+# FEAT

-Self-contained Integrity and Authenticity of CNN Using Fragile invisible Watermark
+File Events Profiling for Ransomware Detection

 Avaliable Soon

-This reposiroty includes our DeepiSign algorithm to protect Deep Neural Network models using Wavelet based Steganography.
+This reposiroty includes the largest public source ransomware families: 67 ransomware families.

+We collected more than 56,136 ransomware samples (around 40GB size on disk) from VirusTotal, MalwareBazaar, malwarerepository, malwares, and other online communities. we excluded many malware samples from our final datasetfor experiments.

-The code will be avaliable once the paper is accepted.
+The dataset will be avaliable once the paper is accepted.